kylejcharlton/canvas-bulk-marking-utility/README.md

 Install the required packages using `pip install -r requirements.txt` and run the script using Python, 3.6 or higher.

 Then just run the script directly.
-No command-line arguments are needed.

 ```
 # On Linux/macOS/BSD